intel/device-modeling-language/doc/1.4/language.md

 the body of `t`.
 The most common solution to that is to make that dependency clear by adding `is t` to the object/template in which you are defining `m()`.

+Establishing dependencies may not always be desirable.
+In particular, it's possible to have conflicting templates which provide different orthogonal functionality, such that it would be wrong to make one depend upon the other.
+An alternate way to resolve conflicting method implementations in such cases is to leverage [template-qualified method implementation calls](#template-qualified-method-implementation-calls).

 The technical rules for resolution of overrides are as follows:

 * Each declaration in every DML file is assigned a *rank*.
 The set of ranks